agilecrm/rest-api/api/TestAPI.md

 Parameters allowed are as below.
 All parameters are mandatory.

--  ‘q'  - Search keyword (all contact/company default fields and <i>searchable<i> custom fields will be searched)
+-  ‘q'  - Search keyword (all contact/company default fields and <i>searchable</i> custom fields will be searched)

 -  ‘page_size’  - Number of results to fetch